 5. Enjoy local things – wine, food, and village life!

 It is not traveling if you are not trying new things, foods, or drinks!
-Troodos mountains in Cyprus are full of local wineries, where you can buy local wine for extremely cheap prices (we paid 5 EUR per 75 cl bottle in Kolios winery).
+Troodos mountains in Cyprus are full of local wineries, where you can buy local wine for extremely cheap prices (we paid 5 EUR per 75 cl bottle at Kolios winery).

 You should also try some pita bread with souvlaki or meze food.
 Try spending the night in a village (for example, in Omodos) to experience more authentic Cypriot life!